 Are you planning on renting out a large vacation home to share with a few friends?
 Chances are, you'll have quite a few cars that you'll need to park.
 Ask the owner what the parking situation is.
 Is it on street or does the property come with its own driveway?
 If it does have its own driveway, how many parking spots are there?
 Knowing this ahead of time will help you better prepare.
 If there's only enough room for two cars, you may have to carpool instead of showing up with four cars and nowhere to park half of them.

 It's no secret that you'll want to pick a nice vacation home to make your trip relaxing.
 But the home itself isn't the only thing you have to worry about.
 You'll also need to think of the location.
 Are there attractions close by?
 Can you walk to the beach?
 Is there a nearby grocery store?
+Where is the nearest golf course?
+Is there horse riding?
+Does the condominium have a swimming pool.
 Picking a vacation home in an inconvenient area can put a damper on your trip.
 Nobody wants to drive 45 minutes to the beach every day when you could have rented a place within walking distance.

 Nobody wants to think about bad things happening on vacation, but sometimes they do occur.
 And it'll be a lot less stressful if you know what to do.

 Ask the owners who to call if a pipe bursts or a toilet overflows.
 Make sure you ask if this emergency contact will be available 24/7 in case something goes wrong during the night.